gigascience/gigadb-website/SETUP.md

 the above command will create the __two__ buckets with the name configured in section [1.3].

-They will be created with a __public-read__ policy attached to them.

-to delete a bucket and all its content, use the following command:
+To delete a bucket and all its content, use the following command:

 ```
 $ /vagrant/protected/yiic clearbucket -b=<bucket name> --delete=yes